echoreader/echoreader.blog/src/index.md

 permalink: "/"
 ---

-# Echo Reader: Modular SEO Insights
+# Echo Reader Modular SEO Insights

 Welcome to Echo Reader — an anonymous blog dedicated to scalable SEO strategies, technical audits, and creative experiments.
 Built for clarity, optimized for search.